-Generally, we seek to offer executive compensation that is reasonably competitive with companies of a similar size, particularly publicly traded telecommunications companies.
+Generally, we seek to offer executive compensation that is reasonably competitive with telecommunications and technology companies of a similar size, particularly publicly traded telecommunications companies.
 Defining a relevant "peer group" for us has been historically difficult because we have the complexity and geographic diversity (and attendant travel demands) of large multi-national companies but have similar total revenues and market capitalization to companies that tend to be focused on a very limited geographic area and provide limited services.
-Nonetheless, we believe that comparisons to certain other companies can provide us with a useful basic check, mainly for the compensation of our Chief Executive Officer, Chief Financial Officer and directors.
+Nonetheless, we believe that comparisons to certain other companies can provide us with a useful basic check, mainly for the compensation of our named executive officers and directors.